d2api/d2api.github.io/getting-started/index.md

 maybe [play around with the api](#i-want-to-play-with-the-bungie-api)? maybe take a walk or play the game some.

 ### "i want to play with the definitions/manifest"
-[here](https://data.destinysets.com/) you'll find a great interface that lets you explore through the definitions.

 these are the words, titles, names, images, etc. which translate raw data (the user has 10x 1022552290)
 into friendlier shapes (the user has 10 ![](https://www.bungie.net/common/destiny2_content/icons/b3e829460a53354a92d8f893c44db3b7.png) legendary shards) when you're done exploring this data, you can learn how to [handle it yourself](#handling-the-definitionsmanifest)